 # wireshark -k -i <(ssh firstname.lastname@example.org tcpdump -i igb1 -U -w - not tcp port 22)

-tcp port 22 filter excludes traffic from the SSH session, which will otherwise
+not tcp port 22 filter excludes traffic from the SSH session,

-See also the Capture Setup/Pipes page on the Wireshark wiki for other related techniques.
+The Capture Setup/Pipes page on the Wireshark wiki contains other related techniques.